PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 and 29 managed unconsumed lowerer results, zero old selected-target stores, one new composite store and load, and exactly 128 phase calls, unique IDs, and owners.

+The next characterization freezes terminal SiNet/singleton-Reshape cleanup together with its immediately following recorded indexed shape convergence.
+The future owner will reuse the exact pass context embedded in the existing SiNet terminal context and call the public indexed-convergence implementation;
+the lowerer will record returned element `[1]` at the unchanged phase position.
+The boundary stops before very-late SiNet recovery, preserving graph mutation and observation order.

+Four initially observed affected failures were stale tests that patched obsolete lowerer-local dependencies instead of the existing public indexed-convergence owner.
+Their probes now follow the actual delegation path, and all four stable/mutating cases pass without a production change.
+Focused and final affected sequential validation report `3 passed, 1 xfailed` and `350 passed, 1 xfailed`; only the intentionally absent future owner is xfailed.
+Phase-store validation remains `2 passed`, production remains unchanged, the raw/managed inventory remains 31/29, and the store remains exactly 128 calls, 128 unique IDs, and 128 owners.